Leyinko/AAB/README.md

 <h1 align="center">The AABs : ALL ABOUT</h1>
 <br>
-<p>Little project designed to provide an interactive and user-friendly way to explore and test various JavaScript methods across different data types. </p>
+<p>Little project designed to provide an interactive and user-friendly way to explore and test various JavaScript methods across different data types :</p>
 <ul>
 <li>Arrays</li>
 <li>Booleans</li>